EGI-Federation/documentation/content/en/about/contributing/_index.md

 - clone the repository on your local computer
 - create a _feature branch_ where you will commit your changes
 - push the _feature branch_ to the repository fork in your GitHub account
-- open a Pull Request (PR) against the upstream repository
+- open a Pull Request against the upstream repository

 In this process three git repositories are used: